Carreau/phd-dissertation/parts/part1.rst

-One of the qualities of optical trapq is that in principle, multiple traps can be obtained.
+One of the qualities of optical traps is that in principle, multiple traps can be obtained.
 A simple method to generate two traps is to split the incoming light into two orthogonally polarized independent beams.
 Instead of sharing the laser power between the different traps by using polarisation, one can use what is known as multiplexing by time sharing.
-This is achived by switching the laser rapidly between different positions at a spped much faster than the diffusion of the particle.
+This is achieved by switching the laser rapidly between different positions at a speed much faster than the diffusion of the particle.
 By this method it is possible to virtually achieve multiple traps on the same sample.

-In this work we use a pultiplexed system, where the rapid switching is achieved using Accousto Optic Deflectors (aka AODs).
+In this work we use a multiplexed system, where the rapid switching is achieved using Accousto Optic Deflectors (aka AODs).
 An AOD consists of a crystal in which a high frequency sound-wave propagates perpendicular to the incoming laser beam.
 This sound-wave generates local changes in the refractive index of the material which act as a diffraction grating.
 In